What I Learnt Teaching Agile Software Architecture

 Constraints

 Anything that constrains teams in design and implementation decisions or decision about related processes.
-It can sometimes go beyond individual systems and are valid for whole organizations and companies.
+It can sometimes go beyond individual systems and is valid for whole organizations and companies.

 Context and Scope